muygalan/100-days-of-code/log.md

 **Thoughts:** Everything is so fresh and new.
 I feel like the information is being provided in bite-sized doses which is really nice and not too overwhelming.
 I'm interested to see how this curriculum pans out in the months to come. 😀

+### Day 2: January 9th, 2018

+**Today's Progress**: I completed my entire "Learn how to learn!" module and got 100% on 3 of my quizzes.
+I began the next module "Integrate a WordPress theme for a client" and opted to begin the HTML/CSS course first, but instead of completing it thoroughly I attempted to install a live-server from an old tutorial wrote up a while back.

+Unfortunately, my live-server doesn't reload my page nor did a different plugin called Browser Sync work either.
+If I'm going to continue these modules, I prefer to have my web pages reload in real-time.
+Hum.
+A problem to be solved on another day.

 ---

 ### Day 0: February 30, 2016 (Example 1)